OctopusDeploy/blog/blog/2020-12/octopus-mongodb/index.md

 ## Octopus Deploy
-The step template used to deploy to MongoDB is the same template I used for  Oracle.
-If you've read the Oracle post, you'll note that the Liquibase template has been updated to include MongoDB as a `Database type`.
+The step template used to deploy to MongoDB is the same template I used for  Oracle, [Liquibase - Apply changeset](https://library.octopus.com/step-templates/6a276a58-d082-425f-a77a-ff7b3979ce2e/actiontemplate-liquibase-apply-changeset).
+This template has been updated to include MongoDB as a selectable Database type.

 My deployment project consists of the following steps: